 Join leaders and change-makers on the forefront of nursing advancement.
-The Bridge (Master of Science in Nursing with an Emphasis in Nursing Leadership in Health Care Systems) program, offered by Grand Canyon University's College of Nursing and Health Care Professions, helps experienced RN's with a bachelor's degree outside of nursing make the transition to master’s degree studies.Upon completing the six courses in the nursing bridge program, you will enter the MSN with an emphasis in nursing leadership.
-In this MSN bridge program, you will develop your skills in critical thinking, effective communication, leadership and administration of resources in preparation for a management role in today’s complex healthcare environments.
+The Bridge (Master of Science in Nursing with an Emphasis in Nursing Leadership in Health Care Systems) pathway, offered by Grand Canyon University's College of Nursing and Health Care Professions, helps experienced RN's with a bachelor's degree outside of nursing make the transition to master’s degree studies.Upon completing the six courses in the nursing bridge pathway, you will enter the MSN with an emphasis in nursing leadership.
+In this MSN bridge pathway, you will develop your skills in critical thinking, effective communication, leadership and administration of resources in preparation for a management role in today’s complex healthcare environments.

 - The MSN bridge program curriculum includes six courses developed to bridge the gap from bachelor- to master's-level study.